djoveryde/Phoenix/README.md

 ### What's Contigo?
 Contigo is a fork of Thermos, a craftbukkit forge server for Minecraft 1.7.10.
 After Thermos was discontinued, Contigo was created to allow active members of the Minecraft coding community to optimize it and provide fixes in a timely manner.

 We hope to eliminate all issues with craftbukkit forge servers.
-In the end, we envision a seamless, low lag Contigo experience.
+In the end, we envision a seamless, low lag Contigo experience with support for new 1.8+ versions of Minecraft.

 Advantages over KCauldron:
 + Lag-lowering optimizations